Phyks/replot/README.md

 Replot
 ======

 This repo is an attempt for a better API to plot graphs with [Matplotlib](http://matplotlib.org/) in Python.

+`Matplotlib` is a wonderful Python modules to plot data series, functions and so on.
+However, I think the API is quite verbose.
+This is an attempt at providing a better frontend API on top of `matplotlib` for easy and fast plotting, especially at prototyping time.

 ## Features